SailorBrandon/python_daily_use/README.md

 # python_daily_use
-Simple python scripts for daily usage, such as handle multiple excel files, etc.
+Simple python scripts for daily usage, such as handling multiple excel files, etc.